notapassenger/RACC-PM/README.md

 </small>
 </p>

-The corresponding parameter Settings are shown in TABLE I.
+The corresponding parameter settings are shown in TABLE I.

 <p align="center">
 <small>